the-events-calendar/the-events-calendar/readme.txt

 = [4.6.4] TBD =

 * Fix - Modified tribe_get_template_part() to remove potential for multiple templates to be rendered in a single call [46630]
+* Tweak - Made the "End of Day Cutoff" option better accommodate 24-hour and other time formats (thanks @festivalgeneral for bringing this issue to our attention!)
+[78621]

 = [4.6.3] 2017-11-02 =